-given separately for the different main operations: The call to NuSMV to generate the OBDDs for the underlying transition system (col. 3), the given number of bisimulation iterations (col. 4), the construction of the ECTMC from the partitioning (col. 5), the value iteration to compute the reward interval (col. 6) and finally the total computation time (col. 7).
-The last two columns contain the memory consumption in Megabytes and the computed reward interval.
+Table III contains more detailed running times for the cluster benchmark with N=2048 workstations using the ECTMC abstraction for different numbers of bisimulation iterations, which are given in the first column.
+The second column contains the number of abstract states.
+The running times in seconds are given separately for the different main operations.
+The running times include the call to NuSMV to generate the OBDDs for the underlying transition system (col. 3), the given number of bisimulation iterations (col. 4), the construction of the ECTMC from the partitioning (col. 5), the value iteration to compute the reward interval (col. 6), and finally the total computation time (col. 7).
+The last two columns contain the memory consumption in Megabytes, and the computed reward interval.

-4.0.0.2 Google file system [23], [66].: We additionally consider a replicated file system as used as part of the Google search engine.
+We additionally consider a replicated file system as used as part of the Google search engine [14], [15].
 Originally, the model was given as a generalised stochastic Petri net, but was transformed to a PM for the analysis.